roots/sage/README.md

 Sage is a WordPress starter theme with a modern development workflow.

 **Sage 9 is in active development and is only currently in alpha.
 The `master` branch tracks Sage 9 development.
-If you want a stable version, use [Sage 8](https://github.com/roots/sage/releases/latest).**
+If you want a stable version, use the [latest Sage 8 release](https://github.com/roots/sage/releases/latest).**

 ## Features